Skip to content

 • System covers health and background jobs.

-The docs are written for operators who need to keep the instance predictable over time.
-That means the emphasis stays on path layout, permission boundaries, reusable configuration, and the screens the user uses to confirm what Scryer is doing.
+These docs are written to help you keep your instance predictable over time.
+That’s why the emphasis stays on path layout, permission boundaries, reusable configuration, and the screens you use to confirm what Scryer is doing.